Denatured Spirit, Country Liquor and the Statutory Frame

 | Pyridine | Not present (not a legal additive in beverage) | Absent in fermented illicit; present if denatured spirit used | Present (1-2% in Indian denatured spirit) |

-Alcohol regulation across major jurisdictions is shaped by constitutional, federal, and cultural factors that produce radically different statutory architectures.
-Understanding the legal frame in which a forensic chemistry result will be used is as important as the chemistry itself.
+Alcohol regulation across major jurisdictions is shaped by constitutional, federal, and cultural factors that produce markedly different statutory architectures.
+Understanding the legal frame in which a forensic chemistry result will be used is essential context for the reporting analyst.

 In India, alcohol falls under the Constitution's Seventh Schedule, List II, Entry 51, which places it entirely within state legislative competence.
 Each state has its own excise legislation: the Bombay Prohibition Act 1949 (applies to Maharashtra, and historically to Gujarat before the Gujarat Prohibition Act 1949), the Punjab Excise Act 1914, the United Provinces Excise Act 1910, the Bihar Prohibition and Excise Act 2016, the Rajasthan Excise Act 1950, the Delhi Excise Act 2009, and so on.
 The central government's role is limited to: regulating industrial alcohol (the Industries (Development and Regulation) Act 1951), setting FSSAI standards for food-grade spirits (the Food Safety and Standards Act 2006 and the Alcoholic Beverages Regulations 2018 thereunder), and controlling denatured spirit formulas through the Industrial Alcohol Policy framework.